Facebook just unveiled Libra, its cryptocurrency rival to bitcoin

 Managing a new cryptocurrency

 Facebook won't have direct control over Libra.
-Instead, Facebook will be part of a nonprofit headquartered in Switzerland called the Libra Association that will oversee the cryptocurrency.
-The association has 28 founding members, including PayPal, Visa, Uber, Coinbase, Andreessen Horowitz and Mercy Corps but hopes to have 100 by 2020.
+Instead, it will be part of a nonprofit headquartered in Switzerland called the Libra Association that will oversee the cryptocurrency.
+The association has 28 founding members, including PayPal, Visa, Uber, Coinbase, Andreessen Horowitz and Mercy Corps, but aims to have 100 by 2020.

 Businesses and venture capital firms that are part of the association will invest at least $10 million, which will be used to fund the group's operations and Libra incentives.